Dokotela/pythia/README.md

 ### 4.2 Organize Immunization History

 ### This is pretty self explanatory.
-After obtaining all of the immunization a patient has received, break them down into their [antigenic components](lib/features/immunizationForecast/data/datasources/scheduleSupportingData/cvxToAntigenMap.json)
+After obtaining all of the immunizations a patient has received, break them down into their [antigenic components](lib/features/immunizationForecast/data/datasources/scheduleSupportingData/cvxToAntigenMap.json)

 ### 4.3 Create Relevant Patient Series